 "It was such an asset to grow up at Whiteface, and it prepared me for the absolute toughest venues in the world," shares Andrew Weibrecht.
 "The more difficult a venue was, the more comfortable I felt racing on it, all because I learned to ski at Whiteface."

-Visit the Whiteface Region this winter to get your own dose of skiing (and riding!) magic, check out the awesome après food and drink, and enjoy the spirit and spirited history of the mountains.
+Visit the Whiteface Region this winter to get your own dose of skiing (and riding!) magic, check out the best après-ski close to Whiteface Mountain, and enjoy the spirit and spirited history of the mountains.
 If you're excited about the unique history of the mountain and the area, be sure to check out the Wilmington Historical Society.
 It is a fantastic resource, with photos, artifacts, and knowledgeable members who love to share history.
 If you do one fun new thing this winter, make it a trip to Whiteface Mountain.